-Unique assets are available, but most of its offerings are limited to accredited investors.
+Alternative asset classes are available including real estate and art, but most offerings are limited to accredited investors.

 It offers a spectrum of alternative asset classes, but high illiquidity and investment minimums may be a turn off for active traders.

 - Consider Yieldstreet if you’re seeking long-term investments in alternative asset classes.

 - Look elsewhere if you’re an active trader.